gallochris/cbb-docs/hugo_source/content/team-stats/02-team-offense.md

 `3PA% = 3PA / FGA * 100`

-In 2017-2018, Villanova ranked 12th all Division-I teams with 47.5% of shots coming from behind the 3-point line.
+In the 2018-2019 season, Villanova ranked 3rd all Division-I teams with 53.5% of shots coming from behind the 3-point line.

-Vanderbilt attempted 1158 3-pointers out of 1240 total shot attempts.
+Vanderbilt attempted 1081 3-pointers out of 2019 total shot attempts.

-`3PA% = 1158 / 2440 * 100 = 47.5`
+`3PA% = 1081 / 2019 * 100 = 53.5`

-In contrast, Kentucky attempted only 25.8% of its shots behind the 3-point line.
-That's percentage was 344th in the country.
+In contrast, Minnesota attempted only 29.6% of its shots behind the 3-point line.
+That's percentage was 343rd in the country.